 The Acer Chromebook 315 (2020) is a budget 15.6-inch Chrome OS laptop.
-It's available with various Intel Celeron processors, integrated graphics, 4GB or 8GB of memory, and up to 128GB of eMMC storage.
-You can configure it with a 720p TN or a 1080p IPS display; the latter is available with or without support for touch input.
-None of the internal components are user-replaceable, and there are no biometrics for quick logins.
+It's available with various Intel Celeron processors, up to 8GB of memory, and up to 128GB of storage.
+Display options include a 720p TN and a 1080p IPS display; the latter is available with or without support for touch input.
+It has a full-size keyboard with a numpad, a 720p webcam, and a 47Wh battery.
+Its port selection comprises two USB-As, two USB-Cs, a MicroSD card reader, and a headphone jack.
+The USB-Cs support charging and video output.

 Screen |